PROJECT STATEMENT

 Juror's Choice Award by Will Wheeler in the 'Out in the Margins' exhibition

-Documentation photos from a Lecture-Performance and Live Website Intervention during a group exhibition at Common Space in Syracuse, NY on 28 April 2023
+Photo documentation of a Lecture-Performance and Live Website Intervention during a group exhibition at Common Space in Syracuse, NY on 28 April 2023

-Documentation photos from a Lecture-Performance and Live Website Intervention for Narratio Fellows at Syracuse University on 12 July 2023
+Photo documentation of a Lecture-Performance for Narratio Fellows at Syracuse University on 12 July 2023

 Back to Top